kjempelodott/ananas/README.md

 >
 ```

 The rightmost column shows the available actions for each file.
-The command `eval` is really only useful for deliveries, so we will skip that for now.
-The commands `del` and `get` deletes or downloads the file.
+The `eval` command is really only useful for assignments, so we will skip that for now.
+The `del` and `get` commands deletes or downloads the file.
 They take either a list of indices or wildcard * as argument.
 The wildcard selects all files for download/deletion.
 For download, you will be asked where to download the files:

 ```
 > get 0